crmorgan/nservicebus-intro/README.md

         }
     }
     ```
-5. Update the `ConfigureHowToFindSaga` method so the Saga knows how to map to the `OrderShipped` event.
+5. Update the `ConfigureHowToFindSaga` method so the saga knows how to map to the `OrderShipped` event.
     ```cs
     protected override void ConfigureHowToFindSaga(SagaPropertyMapper<ShippingPolicyData> mapper)
     {